zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 1. it should return an empty array when there are no articles;
 2. it should return a list of articles when there are some articles;
 3. it should return latest articles first.
+You can use the `id` field for that.
+Alternatively, you can add a `createdAt` field to the `article` entity.

 This is a good time to practice TDD.
 Write a test first for an empty array and then write a procedure that makes the test pass.
-That might be a lot less code than you think.
+That might require a lot less code than you think.
 At this step you might not even need to touch the database.

 Once you need to deal with the database, you can use the test utility functions, such as `insertAll` and, optionally `clearTables`, to prepare the database for your tests.

 Then, we recommend to introduce an `articleRepository` that will abstract away the database queries from the procedure.
 We would also recommend to practice dependency injection with the utility function `provideRepos`.
-Just make sure to add your created repository into the `repositories/index.ts` file as it is used to type-check the repositories.
+You can see its usage in the `user/signup.ts` file.
+Just make sure to add your new `articleRepository` into the `repositories/index.ts` file as it is used to type-check the repositories.

 There will be a solution available for this step later on in this sprint.